 “This event is a major milestone in China’s opening of its financial market to foreign investors.
-The Shanghai International Gold Exchange will bolster China’s gold market toward greater trading volume and further highlight the price discovery function of the gold market”, said Zhou Xiaochuan governor of the People’s Bank Of China at the opening ceremony of the Shanghai International Gold Exchange (SGEI)18 September 20140.
+The Shanghai International Gold Exchange will bolster China’s gold market toward greater trading volume and further highlight the price discovery function of the gold market”, said Zhou Xiaochuan governor of the People’s Bank Of China at the opening ceremony of the Shanghai International Gold Exchange (SGEI) September 18, 2014.

-The launch of the SGEI – which is also referred to as the International Board – is an important step for China’s process of financial liberalization, opening up, going out and internationalizing the renminbi.
+The launch of the SGEI is an important step for China’s process of financial liberalization, opening up, going out and internationalizing the renminbi.

-On 18 September 2014 the Shanghai Gold Exchange (SGE, or Main Board) launched it’s subsidiary the Shanghai International Gold Exchange (SGEI, or International Board) physically vested in the Shanghai Free Trade Zone.
+On September 18, 2014, the Shanghai Gold Exchange (SGE, or Main Board, MB) launched it’s subsidiary the Shanghai International Gold Exchange (SGEI, or International Board, IB) physically vested in the Shanghai Free Trade Zone.
 This article covers how the SGEI operates and how its connected to the SGE and the rest of the world.

 The Working Of The Shanghai International Gold Exchange

-The SGEI is an international exchange where international members/customers of the Exchange can trade gold exclusively in renminbi.
+The SGEI is an international exchange where international members/customers of the Exchange can trade gold exclusively in renminbi (both onshore and offshore renminbi by the way).
 Any international member/customer can trade SGEI gold products (/contracts) and the gold can be freely imported and exported from the SFTZ.
-But international members/customers can also trade the Main Board (MB/SGE) products although the related metal located in the Chinese domestic market is prohibited from being withdrawn (/load out) from SGE certified vaults by international members/customers.
+But international members/customers can also trade the Main Board products although the related metal located in the Chinese domestic market is prohibited from being withdrawn (/load out) from SGE certified vaults by international members/customers.

-The next quote is from an announcement published on the SGE website1.1 on 16 September 2014 and supports what was just described:
+The next quote is from an announcement published on the SGE website on 16 September 2014 and supports what was just described:

 No 3.
 The products that international members and international customers can trade include 3 International Board products and 8 Main Board products … .
 However, they can only deposit and withdraw on the international products.